solid-contrib/solid-node-client/README.md

     username : "YOUR_USERNAME",
     password : "YOUR_PASSWORD",
   });
-  // you can now do authenticated reading & writing
+  // you can now do authenticated reading & writing on that pod
+  // or any pod on an NSS server that your WebID has access to
 ```

-### Authentication for ESS-Style Pods
+### Authentication using a JSON Token

+The JSON token method works on either NSS servers or [ESS]() servers.

-1. Install the Inrupt apps
+1. Install an app to get tokens
 ```
   a.
 Install @inrupt/generate-oidc-token npm i --save
-  b.
-Install @inrupt/solid-client-authn-node with npm i --save
 ```
 2. Preparation : obtain a token from the server by following these steps
 ```